-Whatever your physics is, you have some function, F(A,B), that expresses the force between two bodies A and B.
+Whatever your physics is, you have some function, F(A,B), that expresses the force between two bodies A and B. For example, for stars and galaxies,

-For example,

-$$F(A,B) = G \cdot dist(A,B)^2 \cdot m_A \cdot m_B$$
+$F(A,B) = G \cdot m_A \cdot m_B / \operatorname{dist}(A,B)^2$

-where G is the gravitational constant and m is the mass of the particle in question.

-If you have all of the forces for every pair of particles, then you can calculate their sum, obtaining the force on every particle.
+- where G is the gravitational constant and m is the mass of the body in question. - If you have all of the forces for every pair of particles, then you can calculate their sum, obtaining the force on every particle. - From that, you can calculate every particle's new position and velocity.